jjjjcccjjf/covid-test/README.md

 `https://covid-test-vert.vercel.app/api`

-And you can immediately test the API.
+And you can immediately consume the API.

 ## 2.)
 Running on your development machine